Ericsson/ecaudit/doc/description.md

 ecAudit will create an audit record before the operation is performed, marked with status=ATTEMPT.
 If the operation fails, for one reason or another, a corresponding failure record will be created, marked with status=FAILED.

+Post-logging (C* 4.0 style logging) can also be configured.
+Then *one* log entry will always be written after the operation completes, indicating if the operation SUCCEEDED or FAILED.

 Passwords which appear in an audit record will be obfuscated.